pspete/psPAS/docs/collections/_commands/Get-PASPSMRecording.md

 Get-PASPSMRecording -Sort -FileName
 ```

-Lists all PSM recordings, sorted by descending filename.
+Lists PSM recordings from the last 24 hours, sorted by descending filename.

 ### EXAMPLE 2
 ```